Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Risk factors for kidney cancer include:

 Age.
 Most kidney cancers occur in people who are 55 and older.
-Children and young adults rarely get this disease.
+The risk increases with age, but this cancer can happen at any age.
+It can also affect children and young adults.

 Sex.
 Men are more likely than women to develop kidney cancer.
-This may be due to the fact that men are more likely to smoke and be exposed to cancer-causing chemicals while at work.
+This may be because men are more likely to smoke and be exposed to cancer-causing chemicals while at work.

 Smoking.
-The longer you have smoked, the greater your chance of kidney cancer.
+The longer you have smoked, the greater your chance for kidney cancer.

 Obesity.
 People who are very overweight are more likely to get kidney cancer than those at a healthy weight.

 Contact with chemicals.
 Contact with certain substances puts you at higher risk for kidney cancer.
-This includes chemicals such as asbestos, cadmium, herbicides, benzene, and organic solvents.
+This includes chemicals and substances such as the metal cadmium, herbicides, and organic solvents, especially trichloroethylene.

 High blood pressure.
 People with high blood pressure have a higher risk for kidney cancer.
-It is not known if the risk is due to the condition, the medicines used to treat it, or both.
+It is not known if the risk is because of the condition, the medicines used to treat it, or both.

-Advanced kidney disease.
+Advanced or chronic kidney disease.
 This puts you at a higher risk for kidney cancer.
 People getting dialysis are at an even higher risk.

 Certain inherited conditions.
 People who have von Hippel-Lindau (VHL) disease are at higher risk for kidney cancer.
 Other conditions linked to kidney cancer include Birt-Hogg-Dube syndrome, hereditary papillary renal cell carcinoma, and hereditary leiomyomatosis.